Chartered Accountants' Hall: Second extension

 In 1957 the Society of Incorporated Accountants was integrated into the national bodies of accountants, boosting the Institute's membership by 10,000.
 William Whitfield was commissioned in 1959 to report on the feasibility of a new building.
 It was decided to extend the existing building substantially and create a Great Hall to accommodate functions, large meetings and other events.
 Final designs were accepted in 1964 and the new headquarters was opened by HM Queen Elizabeth The Queen Mother in May 1970.

 Unusually for a space of this size, Whitfield's Great Hall is uninterrupted by any supporting columns.
-Instead the office floors above are supported by exterior concrete piers.
-The rough plaster relief finish that covers the walls is by Cathy Ward and is known as "Elephant Trunking", as it was first used on the Elephant House at London Zoo.
+Instead the office floors above are suspended from beams supported by four exterior concrete pillars.
+The rough plaster relief finish that covers the walls is known as "Elephant Trunking", as it was first used on the Elephant House at London Zoo.

 Of the building as a whole, Nikolaus Pevsner noted that: ”here is proof, if proof were needed, that the uncompromisingly new can go with the old, if handled by an appreciative and imaginative architect.”
 The two extensions - Joass's complementary extension juxtaposed with Whitfield's Brutalist bush-hammered concrete - help contribute to Chartered Accountants' Hall being designated a Grade II* listed building.
 The extension was awarded a Certificate of Commendation by The Concrete Society in 1971.

 The total cost of the new building came to almost £2.5 million and added 63,000 square feet of space.
 The improvements included a new set of offices for the library and a members' restaurant.
 It was at this point that the council chamber became the reception room, the old library became the members' room, and the Oak Hall was divided horizontally into a new council chamber and a set of interview rooms.

 In 2018, the Great Hall was refurbished with new floors, furniture and wall decoration, and updated conferencing facilities.